Premenstrual syndrome (PMS)

 The following drugs are often prescribed:

-- Hormonal products like the pill or hormonal patches: they affect the hormone level and alleviate PMS and PMDD symptoms.
+- Hormonal products like the pill or hormonal patches: these affect hormone levels and alleviate PMS and PMDD symptoms.

-- Anti-depressants: so-called SSRI (selective serotonin reuptake inhibitors) can help when the PMS or PMDD comes with severe mental symptoms.
+- Anti-depressants: SSRIs (selective serotonin reuptake inhibitors) can help when the PMS or PMDD comes with severe mental health symptoms.

 - Painkillers: they can alleviate severe period pains and are usually well-tolerated.
 As yet there has been almost no research into whether they also help with PMS symptoms.

-- Diuretics: they can be used if the patient is suffering from bad water retention.
+- Diuretics: these can be used if the patient is suffering from bad water retention.

-Women who have bad mental problems can try cognitive behavioral therapy.
-But it has not been proven whether this also helps with PMS symptoms.
+Women who experience severe mental health symptoms can try cognitive behavioral therapy.
+However, it has not been established that this helps with PMS symptoms.

-More detailed information about PMS and how it can be treated can be found at gesundheitsinformation.de.
+More detailed information about treatments for PMS symptoms can be found at gesundheitsinformation.de.

 What can be done in everyday life in case of PMS symptoms?

-Many women with PMS benefit from taking things easier at such times.
+Many women with premenstrual syndrome (PMS) benefit from taking things easier when symptoms occur.
 They take more breaks and relax more than usual.
 Helpful strategies might include going for a walk, having a warm bath, or a relaxed evening with a book or in front of the TV.

 Some women talk to their partner or family about their symptoms.
 This can lead to them getting more understanding, attention and support during such times.